Home »

 Stay away from Unitarianism - it's a gateway church that only leads to stronger churches.

-A.J.
-Back · 21 years, 4 months ago
+· 21 years, 6 months ago

 It is not!!!!
 Many people successfully practice Unitarian-Universalism without every becoming involved in more dangerous sects.
 Most of the research shows that people who got into Unitarian-Universalism only to be pulled into hard-core religions like Pentacostalism, or Roman Catholicism were so pre-disposed that they likely would have found there way into these sects without having even tried Unitarian-Universalism.

-eastern orthodox christian.� since birth, and quite happily so to this day.� eastern orthodoxy and roman catholocism were the two religions that were representing christianity after the major split of the early centuries.� the schism slowly started a major divide that was obvious to everyone but the christians at the time of 1054, but the major clincher was probably the sacking of constantinople during the fourth crusade during the year 1204.� for the most part, it was a simple matter of crusader soldiers getting bored with byzantine politics, but the event was heavily influenced by merchants and religious/political powers at the time.�
+eastern orthodox christian.� since birth, and quite happily so to this day.� eastern orthodoxy and roman catholocism were the two religions that were representing christianity after the major split of the early centuries.� the schism slowly started a major divide that was obvious to everyone but the christians at the time of 1054, but the major clincher was probably the sacking of constantinople during the fourth crusade during the year 1204.� for the most part, it was a simple matter of crusader soldiers getting bored with byzantine politics, but the event was heavily influenced by merchants and religious/political powers at the time.� to make a long story short, i'm part of the religion that is now what was once eastern christianity.� descendant of the Russian Orthodox church, the orthodox church in america is an autocephalous branch of the same religion. whew. (: phil, you are the man, and we miss you muchly. (: �-= george =-

 wait... why are you explaining? do most people not know this stuff?